DWI & Controlled Substances Attorney in Raleigh

 North Carolina Charges for DWI and Controlled Substances

 Traditional DWI arrests in Tar Heel State involving alcohol often rely on alleged offenders having alcohol concentrations of 0.08 or more.
-However, North Carolina General Statute § 20-138.1 lists two other ways that a person may be charged with this crime:
+North Carolina General Statute § 20-138.1, in conjunction with drug possession laws, lists two other ways that a person may be charged with this crime:

 • Driving while under the influence of an impairing substance